Copyright © 2023 Tokyo in Pics | Powered by Tokyo in Pics

 There is one thing I must say.
 Don’t go to Rikugien Gardens expecting it to look like some typical Japanese autumn photos.
 It’s not that great.
 You won’t be faced with a sea of vibrant red leaves.
 It’s more like pockets of them.
 But the staff skilfully lit them.
 It was beautiful.
 The light brought out their best.

-Rikugien under lights was surreal.
+Rikugien Gardens 2022 was surreal under lights.
 Some areas looked like something out of a fairy tale.
 The paths around the pond were a bit dark.
 You just need to be aware of some dips and steps every so often.

 This year, I used my new Fujifilm XF 35mm f/2.0 lens.
 It performed well.
 At times, I wondered whether I should have taken a zoom.
 But in the end, with its wider aperture, it returned better photos.